hughrawlinson/dopad/README.md

 It allows quickly adding tasks, editing tasks, checking tasks off when complete, deleting individual tasks, and clearing all tasks from storage.

-🚨Doesn't currently work well on mobile (test in Chrome on Android)🚨
+🚨Doesn't currently work well on mobile (tested in Chrome on Android)🚨